2012 United States presidential election in Massachusetts

 Massachusetts has been a Democratic-leaning state since 1928, and a Democratic stronghold since 1960, with the only Republican to carry the state since then being Ronald Reagan, in 1980 and 1984.
-The Democratic nominee has won the state by over 20% in every election from 1996 on, and has swept every county in the state from 1992 on.
+The Democratic nominee has won the state by over 20% in every election from 1996 onward and has also swept every county in the state from 1992 onward.